-The De’Longhi PAC AN98 ECO Real Feel Portable Air Conditioner is the best portable air conditioner featuring a thermostat, humidifier and an electronic timer.
+The De’Longhi PAC AN98 ECO Real Feel Portable Air Conditioner is the best portable air conditioner for the UK market featuring a thermostat, humidifier and an electronic timer.

 For the winter months, the unit will work as a dehumidifier only and this can reduce levels of condensation and prevent damp and mould.

 The portable air conditioner has three speed settings for the fan.
 On the highest setting, it is very powerful and also quiet, and on the lowest setting, it is virtually inaudible.
 This allows you to balance performance with noise.
 The unit produces 10,700 BTU maximum cooling.

 The unit has an electronic timer that can be used to program when it turns off.
 It also has a thermostat built in so you can set the desired temperature and it will work to achieve it.

 All the settings can be controlled via the top control panel or by the included remote control.
 This unit comes with a window kit for venting, so it is ready to set up and use with no additional components required.

 The De’Longhi PAC AN98 ECO is the best portable air conditioner for the UK market and is perfect for if you need to cool a large room as well as control humidity levels.

 The Sealey SAC9001 Air Conditioner/Dehumidifier is efficient, adjustable and can be used as a dehumidifier and air conditioner.

 This mobile air conditioner provides powerful cooling and is rated at 9000 BTU.
 The unit has both low and high fan speeds and a dehumidifier function.
 The unit can run as a dehumidifier which can reduce the effects of damp and condensation.
 The portable air conditioner unit has a programmable target so you can set the temperature between 17-30 degrees and it will automatically work achieve this.
 The unit can be controlled via the panel or the included remote control.